CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/12-Researcher-Analyst-Demo.md

-# Researcher and Analyst Demo
+# Researcher and Analyst

 ### Estimated Duration: Minutes

 ## Overview

-This demo highlights how to use **Researcher** and **Analyst**, two expert agents built into the Copilot app.
+In this lab, you’ll explore how to use **Researcher** and **Analyst**, two expert agents built into the Microsoft Copilot app.
+You’ll learn how **Researcher** combines internal and web-based knowledge to build structured, well-supported marketing plans, and how **Analyst** applies data science techniques to uncover insights, perform modeling, and create visualizations.
+By the end, you’ll understand how both agents work together to accelerate decision-making, strategy development, and data analysis.

-- **Researcher** helps you tackle multi-step research tasks, combining web data with your company’s files and knowledge.
-- **Analyst** thinks like a skilled data scientist, able to perform advanced data analysis and Python execution—even if you don’t know how to code.

 ## Demo Setup